sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.3.0.md

 - Fixes to the shopping cart flow were made as follows:
   - Fixed the bug where the 'Add to cart' button in the API Product page were not clickable;
   - Added form validation in the checkout flow.
-- Fixed the API Product page to show only catalogues available to a developer.
+- Fixed the API Product page to show only catalogs available to a developer.

 ## Further Information